Television timeout: Association football

+Australian rules football

+After a goal has been scored, before the umpire bounces the ball in the center square to restart play, they go to commercial for 30 seconds on free-to-air television only.
+There is no TV timeout after a behind is scored.

 Baseball

 No formal television timeout, but the interval between the end of a half-inning is set between two and three minutes for televised games, and during pitching changes that happen in the middle of an inning for the pitcher to warm up.
 The pitch clocks surrounding the field are used to indicate to spectators and those on the field how much time remains before the inning's start and the game broadcasters have returned to coverage of the game.

 Basketball

 College men

-At the first dead ball after 4-minute intervals (beyond the 16:00, 12:00, 8:00, and 4:00 minute mark of each half).
-Additionally, the first timeout requested by either team in the second half shall become the length of a timeout called for by the electronic-media agreement.
+In college basketball, there is a break at the first whistle after 4-minute intervals (beyond the 16, 12, 8, and 4-minute marks of each half).
+Additionally, the first timeout requested by either team in the second half shall become the length of a timeout called for by the electronic-media agreement; and in men's NCAA tournament play, the first timeout requested by either team in both halves becomes that length of timeout.
 If free throws are to be shot, a timeout is taken first.
 Effective with the 2015–16 season, when a team calls a timeout within the 30-second window before the next scheduled TV timeout break, the called timeout takes the place of the scheduled TV timeout.
-A similar rule in the NBA is used when a 20-second timeout is called but a team's mandatory timeout point has been reached.